pjryan126/traefik-docker/README.md

     docker-compose up -d
     ```

-2. Use docker-compose to add web services to the docker engine as needed, e.g.:
+2. Use docker-compose to add web services to the network as needed, e.g.:

     ```
     version: '2'